 How to make Gefilte Fish

-If you want to make Gefilte Fish at home here are a few recipes I found.
+If you want to make Gefilte Fish at home here are a few traditional recipes I found.
+Usually ingredients include carrots, onions, pepper, salt, and eggs.